 (b) The funding should be new and additional to overseas development assistance.

 (c) These amounts should be grants not loans.
-As the payment of an ‘ecological debt’, they should not increase the debt burden of developing countries.
+As the payment of an ‘ecological debt’, they should not increase the debt burden of low-income, climate vulnerable countries.

 (d) Given the scale of the challenge, public sector finances are required as well as private sector finances.
 New international mechanisms will be necessary to create further revenue streams.[xlii]

-23. Australia should put new and substantial amounts of money on the table to finance ‘developing country’ adaptation and mitigation in low-income, climate vulnerable countries.
+24. Australia should put new and substantial amounts of money on the table to finance adaptation and mitigation in low-income, climate vulnerable countries.

 While Australia’s emissions are low as a percentage of the world’s total (ignoring the fuels that we export) our emissions per capita are among the highest in the world.
-Having taken an unfair share of the world’s capacity with these emissions, we commensurately owe a greater ecological debt to ‘developing’ countries.
+Having taken an unfair share of the world’s capacity with these emissions, we commensurately owe a greater ecological debt to low-income, climate vulnerable countries.

 Australia’s contributions have been a small fraction of this, but the current Coalition Government has distanced itself entirely from internationally agreed goals and is the only Annex II country to have done so.
 This is not only a major embarrassment; it is morally wrong and should be addressed.

-At least half of the funding should be directed towards meeting the adaptation needs of ‘developing’ countries, with the remainder being for assistance with mitigation.
+At least half of the funding should be directed towards meeting the adaptation needs of low-income, climate vulnerable countries, with the remainder being for assistance with mitigation.
 At present, a disproportionate share is going to mitigation.

 Given the scale of the challenge here in Australia, public sector finances are required as well as private sector finances.
 Public money is the only feasible source of funding for adaptation per se, whereas there may be ways for the private sector to participate in meeting mitigation needs.
 Innovative mechanisms will be necessary to create further revenue streams to address climate change.[xlviii]
 This could include a universal UN-sanctioned financial transactions tax, popularly known as a ‘Robin Hood Tax’.[xlix]

-Decisions made through UN mechanisms include better representation from developing countries than is available through other channels such as the World Bank.
+Decisions made through UN mechanisms include better representation from low-income, climate vulnerable countries than is available through other channels such as the World Bank.
 Indeed, the World Bank is an inappropriate administrator of international financing since it actually exacerbates climate change through practices such as disproportionately favouring fossil-fuel-intensive projects over renewable energy projects,[l]despite recent claims about reducing its support for fossil fuels.[li]

 PACIFIC ISLAND ADAPTATION